suhailslh/minihack-cosmos-vector/docs/workshop.md

 If you need to build your own lab environment, you need the following components and resource access.

 - **Visual Studio Code**: Ensure Visual Studio Code is installed on your machine.
+- **Docker**: Ensure Docker is installed and running in order to use dev containers.
 - **Azure Subscription**: Have access to an Azure Subscription for creating and using the necessary resources:
   - **vCore-based Azure Cosmos DB for MongoDB**: Access to create or use an existing a vCore-based Azure Cosmos DB for MongoDB account.
   - **Azure OpenAI Account**: Access to create or use an existing Azure OpenAI account.